 In 1990 Rev. Ron Pettibone moved to Northvale after completing twelve years of ministry at Midvale Gospel Assembly of God in Wanaque, New Jersey.
 Pastor Ron lead the congregation for over 17 years helping bring financial stability and faithful service to the church and community.
 He and his wife, Ambra raised two sons here in Northvale.
 In early 2007, Pastor Ron was called upon to help stabilize and strengthen an Assemblies of God church in Lambertville, NJ.

 Pastor Joel VanBriggle and his wife Gail accepted an invitation to serve as the church's 6th pastor in July of 2007.
 They moved to Northvale in September of 2007.
 They have two children, Anthony (6) and Emily (3).
 While Joel and Gail are young, they bring a wide range of talents and experience to CGC.
 They bring a youthful enthusiasm and a passionate heart to serve the community with a vision to share God's love with the people of the Northern Valley/Rockland County region!
+In 2013 Pastor Joel and his family were called to serve as Missionaries in Europe with Convoy of Hope.

 The Assemblies of God grew out of the Pentecostal revival, which began in the early 1900s in places such as Topeka, Kansas, and the Azusa Street Mission in Los Angeles.
 During times of prayer and Bible study, believers received spiritual experiences like those described in the book of Acts.
 Accompanied by “speaking in tongues,” their religious experiences were associated with the coming of the Holy Spirit on the Jewish feast of Pentecost (Acts 2), and participants in the movement were dubbed “Pentecostals.”
 The Pentecostal movement has grown from a handful of Bible school students in Topeka, Kansas, to an estimated 600 million in the world today.